-In addition to the funding from the sale of the Antilla Project, the Company received \$350,000 in late 2022 in return for sharing certain of the Company's regional exploration database with certain other mining companies focusing on the south of Peru for copper exploration.
-Further, in the first quarter of 2022, Hudbay Minerals Ltd., also made early payment of the outstanding \$1,500,000 milestone payments for the previous sale of the Kusiorcco Project.
+In addition to the funding from the sale of the Antilla Project, the Company received \$350,000 in 2022 in return for sharing certain of the Company's regional exploration database with certain other mining companies focusing on the south of Peru for copper exploration.
+Also in 2022, Hudbay Minerals Ltd., made early payment of the outstanding \$1,500,000 milestone payments for the previous sale of the Kusiorcco Project.